EnkrateiaLucca/summarization_with_langchain/README.md

 This repository also contains two Jupyter notebooks entitled summarization_with_langchain.ipynb and talk_to_pdf_with_langchain.ipynb.
 These notebooks provide additional examples and functionality for summarizing PDF documents using natural language processing.

 # Credits
-This project was built using the gradio library and the langchain library.
-The langchain library was developed by Langchain, Inc. and the gradio library was developed by Gradio.
+This project was built using the [gradio](https://gradio.app/docs/) and [langchain](https://python.langchain.com/en/latest/) librairies.